MechanicalRock/mechanicalrock.github.io/_posts/2020-02-24-transit-gateway.md

             DestinationCidrBlock: '10.1.8.0/21'
             TransitGatewayRouteTableId: !Ref WorkloadVpcToNetworkingVpcRouteTable

-#### Wrapping ia all up
+#### Wrapping it all up
 We now have Transit Gateway Hub and Spoke topology deployed all as Infrastructure as Code across multiple accounts, with the Networking Account configured as the Hub.
 The best part is the visibility we have over the whole network now, which is provided by Transit Gateway Network Manager.
 You will notice that the topology view has an uncanny resemblance to AWS Xray.. but for networking connections from your VPN all the way to your VPC's.
-You can immediately identify where the network issues are, without having to start pinging, tracerouting, digging your way through the networkings manually, realtime status of the whole network is displayed in a user friendly manner, just follow the bouncing ball.
+You can immediately identify where the network issues are, without having to start pinging, tracerouting, digging your way through networks manually, realtime status of the whole network is displayed in a user friendly manner, just follow the bouncing packet.

-Are you now ready to board the flight to Transit Gateway?..
+Are you ready to board the flight to Transit Gateway?..
 Mechanical Rock have your boarding passes ready